Corning Inc.

 Corning Incorporated is an American multinational technology company specializing in glass, ceramics, and related materials and technologies including advanced optics, primarily for industrial and scientific applications.
-The company was named Corning Glass Works until 1989.
-Corning divested its consumer product lines (including CorningWare and Visions Pyroceram-based cookware, Corelle Vitrelle tableware, and Pyrex glass bakeware) in 1998 by selling the Corning Consumer Products Company subsidiary (later Corelle Brands) to Borden.
+Founded in 1851, the company was called Corning Glass Works for most of its history.
+Corning was known during the 20th century for its consumer product lines, such as including CorningWare and Visions Pyroceram-based cookware, Corelle Vitrelle tableware, and Pyrex glass bakeware.
+It divested its consumer product lines in 1998 by selling the Corning Consumer Products Company (later Corelle Brands) to Borden.

 As of 2014, Corning had five major business sectors: display technologies, environmental technologies, life sciences, optical communications, and specialty materials.
 Corning is involved in two joint ventures: Dow Corning and Pittsburgh Corning.
 The company completed the corporate spin-offs of Quest Diagnostics and Covance (now Fortrea) in January 1997.
-Corning is one of the main suppliers to Apple Inc. Since working with Steve Jobs in 2007, to develop the iPhone; Corning develops and manufactures Gorilla Glass, which is used by many smartphone makers.
+Corning develops and manufactures Gorilla Glass, which is used by many smartphone makers.
 It is one of the world's biggest glassmakers.

+Corning is one of the main suppliers to Apple Inc. since working with Steve Jobs in 2007 to develop the iPhone.

 Corning won the National Medal of Technology and Innovation four times for its product and process innovations.

-Corning continues to maintain its world headquarters at Corning, N.Y.
+Corning continues to maintain its world headquarters in Corning, New York.
 The firm also established one of the first industrial research labs there in 1908.
 It continues to expand the nearby research and development facility, as well as operations associated with catalytic converters and diesel engine filter product lines.

-Corning has a long history of community development and has assured community leaders that it intends to remain headquartered in its small upstate New York hometown.
+Corning has a long history of community development and has assured community leaders that it intends to remain headquartered in its small Upstate New York hometown.